Disclaimer:

 1. Focus on New Builds

-With the more favourable 20% deposit requirement, new builds allow you to stretch your equity further.
-You can purchase a higher-value property or keep more cash in reserve.
+With more favourable LVR treatment, qualifying new builds may allow you to stretch your equity further.
+You may be able to purchase a higher-value property or keep more cash in reserve, depending on lender criteria.

 2. Use Home Equity Strategically